guildai/guildai/guild/tests/batch-basics.md

 - Flag list value
 - A batch file

-A flag list value indicates that the operation should be run each value in the list.
-If there is more tha one flag with list values, the operation is run over the catesian produce of all a possible flag combinations.
+A flag list value indicates that the operation should be run for each value in the list.
+If there is more tha one flag with list values, the operation is run over the cartesian product of all flag combinations.

 A batch file may contain one or more flag combinations, each of which is used to run the operation.